27 Paintings of Parisian Street Scenes by the Artists of the time, 19 Century, with footnotes. 2

 At the age of 17, Edouard began his studies at the École des Beaux-Arts in Paris.
 His first exhibition in 1901 brought him immediate recognition.
 Cortès stressed his independence.
 Once, in responding to a journalist who asked if he was a student of Luigi Loir, he replied in pun: "No, a student of myself only."

-life he was awarded the prestigious Prix Antoine-Quinson from the Salon de Vincennes
+He was awarded the prestigious Prix Antoine-Quinson from the Salon de Vincennes.

 In 1914 Cortès married Fernande Joyeuse, with whom he had a daughter in 1916.